Lihat Artikel Lainnya

 Calculate the Additional Production Costs

-In addition to the main raw materials, there are other costs that affect the production process of goods, from raw materials to finished goods.
+In addition to the main raw materials, other costs affect the production process of goods, from raw materials to finished goods.
 These costs include:

 1. Direct labor costs.